Mayank0875/DSA-Problem/Testing/Magical Square copy 4/problem.md

 ## Description

-In the ancient city of Lumeria, mirrors are crafted using magical silver.
-A mirror is said to be perfectly balanced only if its surface area forms a perfect square.
+A wizard stores spells in magical pages.
+The strength of a spell page is said to be complete only if its magic number is a perfect square.

-Given two numbers L and R, representing the smallest and largest sizes of mirrors that can be made, determine how many mirror sizes correspond to perfectly balanced mirrors (i.e., perfect squares).
+Given two integers L and R, representing the range of spell pages, find how many pages have complete magic numbers.

+You must not use sqrt or similar functions.

 ## Examples